cirosantilli/linux-cheat/net/index.md

 #ssh

-like telnet, but encrypted
+Like telnet, but encrypted

-predominant implementation: OpenSSH

-    man ssh
-    man ssh_config
+Predominant implementation: OpenSSH, open source.

+For ssh to work you will need:

+- a ssh server running on a machine.

+- a ssh client running on another machine.

+It is possible to do tests using `localhost` on a single machine.

 ##server

+Known as `sshd`, which standas for ssh deamon.

+Must be installed and running on a machine for users from other computers to log into that machine.

+The server part of ssh is called sshd.

+Configuration:

-    sudo cp /etc/ssh/ssh_config{,.bak}
+    sudo cp  /etc/ssh/sshd_config{,.bak}
-    sudo vim /etc/ssh/ssh_config
+    sudo vim /etc/ssh/sshd_config

+For the server to work, thw following configuration is minimal:

     Host *                  #config for all hosts
     Port 22                 #open port 22
     AllowUsers user1 user2  #allow the given users

+The server is often started as part of the initrd system.

+Therefore, to get it running you will probably use:

+    sudo service ssh start

+and to stop it:

+    sudo service ssh stop

+and to check its status:

+    sudo service ssh status

 ##client

-    h=
-    u=
+Make sure that the configuration file is correct:

+    sudo cp  /etc/ssh/ssh_config{,.bak}
+    sudo vim /etc/ssh/ssh_config

+For local tests, use localhost and the current user:

+    host=localhost
+    user=`id -un`

-get the version of you ssh:
+Get the version of you ssh:

     ssh -V

-connect to hostname with your current username:
+Connect to hostname with your current username:

-    ssh $h
+    ssh $host

-for this to work you need:
+For this to work you need:

-your host (computer) is allowed. see <#ssh#server>
+- your host (computer) is allowed.
+See ssh server.

-your user is allowed. see <#ssh#server>
+- your user is allowed.
+See ssh server.

-your user exists in the server computer. see <#useradd>
+- your user exists in the *server* computer.
+See useradd.

-connect to hostname with the given username:
+Connect to hostname with the given username:

-    ssh $u@$h
+    ssh $user@$host

+or:

-    ssh -l $u $h
+    ssh -l $user $host

-choose port:
+Choose port:

-    p=
+    p=22
     ssh -p $p $h

+The default is 22 specified by IANA, so don't change it if you can avoid it.

 ##usage

-once you log in, it is as if you had a shell on the given ssh server computer!
+Once you log in, it is as if you had a shell on the given ssh server computer!

-you canno copy files between computer with ssh directly, but you can use scp or sftp to do it
+You cannot copy files between computer with ssh directly, but you can use scp or sftp to do it

-note how you appear on the who list:
+Note how you appear on the who list:

     who

-you cannot launch x11 programs:

-    xeyes

-gives:
+To close your connection:

+    logout

+or enter `CTRL-D`.

+###gui applications

+It is possible to run X applications remotely, but it may be that the default configurations don't allow you to do that.

+To allow X, make sure that the line:

+    ForwardX11 yes

+is present and uncommented on both client and server configuration files.

+Now you can do:

+    firefox

+and it should work.

+If you forget to let `ForwardX11 yes`, you would get errors like:

     Error: can't open display

-to close your connection:

-    logout

-or hit <c-d>

-##scp
+    Error: display not specified

+#scp

 cp with ssh encryption

-get a file:
+Get a file:

     p= #path to file
     d= #destination directory